-- 2. User-managed: A more hands-on way to manage an ANF instance is with a create-use-delete sequence that is run by the user. - (a) Creation can be carried out in this format: cmjob create-anf-volume <aNF volume name> The command creates an ANF volume with a name <aNF volume name> that the user specifies.
+- 2. User-managed: A more hands-on way to manage an ANF instance is with a create-use-delete sequence that is run by the user. - (a) Creation can be carried out in this format:

+cmjob create-anf-volume <aNF volume name>

+The command creates an ANF volume with a name <aNF volume name> that the user specifies.
 On execution, the ANF instance ID is displayed.
-ANF volume IDs can also be seen if the command cmjob list-anf-volumes is run. - (b) Jobs can then be submitted with the --anf-volume option, in a format similar to: cmjob submit --anf-volume <anh of the column in the colum - (c) Unlike the --on-demand-anf option, the ANF volume is not deleted when the job ends.
+ANF volume IDs can also be seen if the command cmjob list-anf-volumes is run. - (b) Jobs can then be submitted with the --anf-volume option, in a format similar to: cmjob submit --anf-volume ANF volume name, or ANF volume ID> and the jobs then use the pre-created instance. - (c) Unlike the --on-demand-anf option, the ANF volume is not deleted when the job ends.
 So, after use, the instance must be deleted explicitly with a command in a form such as: cmjob delete-anf-volume ANF volume name, or ANF volume ID>